-As we have seen with recent security breaches – including the SolarWinds attack – it can be challenging for federal security leaders to effectively detect cyber threats across their networks.
+As we have seen with security breaches in recent years – including the SolarWinds attack – it can be challenging for federal security leaders to effectively detect cyber threats across their networks.
 In the last few decades, private-sector organizations have established tools to help monitor for malicious activity, but until recently, the federal government hasn’t had one centralized method.

 The Continuous Diagnostics and Mitigation (CDM) program standardizes how civilian agencies monitor their networks for cyber threats while improving their cybersecurity postures.
-The program operates under the direction of the Department of Homeland Security (DHS) and the Cybersecurity and Infrastructure Security Agency (CISA).
+The program operates under the direction of the Cybersecurity and Infrastructure Security Agency (CISA).

 Through this centralized strategy, the CDM dashboard empowers an ideal threat-hunting environment for cybersecurity professionals to identify threats before they strike.
 DHS is leading the way in exploring advanced endpoint detection and response technologies available to the agency personnel that need them.

-The May 12 release of the Executive Order on Improving the Nation’s Cybersecurity greatly accelerated these efforts.
+The May 2021 release of the Executive Order on Improving the Nation’s Cybersecurity greatly accelerated these efforts.
 The order requires agencies to deploy an endpoint detection and response (EDR) capability.
-CISA is tasked with prescribing an EDR deployment initiative to support host-level visibility, attribution, and response regarding Federal Civilian Executive Branch (FCEB) information systems at scale.
+CISA is tasked with leading the Federal EDR deployment initiative to support host-level visibility, attribution, and response regarding Federal Civilian Executive Branch (FCEB) information systems at scale.
 The order also mandates the authorization of much-anticipated changes to the agreements between FCEB agencies and DHS, which now require agencies to share detailed information about their systems through the CDM program.

 For the first time, the CDM program now has both the technical ability to hunt for threats at scale and policy authorizing it to do so.